easafe/purescript-flame/docs/events.md

 * Arbitrary message passing

-Sometimes, we need to talk to an application from external events handlers or other points in code far away from the mount point.
-Consider an app that uses web sockets, or a singe page application that uses multiple mount points for lazy loading.
-For these and other use cases, Flame provides a `mount` function that takes an application id, as well a `send` function to raise messages for application ids
+Sometimes, we need to talk to an application from external events handlers or other points in the code away from the mount point.
+Consider an app that uses web sockets, or a singe page application that uses multiple mount points for lazy loading, or just some initialization events.
+For these and other use cases, Flame provides a `mount` (no trailing underscore) function that takes an application id, as well a `send` function to raise messages for application ids

 ```haskell
 mount :: forall id model message.
 Show id => QuerySelector -> AppId id message -> Application model message -> Effect Unit